CodeYourFuture/syllabus-archive/node-db/lesson1.md

 JSON is a type of file for structuring data in a readable way.
 It is also a really popular format for sending data across the web.

 JSON is a string representation of a Javascript object.
-JSON objects convert really easily to Javascript objects, and vice versa, with JSON.parse() and JSON.stringify().
+JSON objects convert really easily to Javascript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.

-(If you're not sure about Javascript objects, have a chat with your mentor and your team.)

 If you look at `posts.json` will see there's already one blog post there.
 The format is: